ch4n3l/ch4n3l.github.io/_posts/2017/2020-03-20-altdentifier.md

 ![Screenshot]({{ site.baseurl }}/images/posts/2017/altdentifier/payloadinname.png)

-Awesome now we have to grab a verify link from `Altdentifier`, we can do this by joining a server which is using `Altdentifier` and viola we have a new link:
+Awesome now we have to grab a verify link from Altdentifier, we can do this by joining a server which is using Altdentifier and viola we have a new link:

 ![Screenshot]({{ site.baseurl }}/images/posts/2017/altdentifier/joinserverwithpayload.png)

 Finally, we can setup our enviornment.
-We ensure we are logged in as the `Server Owner` on `Altdentifier`, and as the `attacker`, we message the `Server Owner` our link (note any user is able to message the link, doesn't necessarily have to be the user who generated it).
+We ensure we are logged in as the Server Owner on `https://altdentifier.com`.
+As the attacker, we message the Server Owner our verfication link (note any user is able to message the link, doesn't necessarily have to be the user who generated it).

 When the server owner opens the link, they don't see anything out of the ordinary.
 Maybe the weird name in the top right corner, but few would notice:

 ![Screenshot]({{ site.baseurl }}/images/posts/2017/altdentifier/victimperspective.png)

-After that is finished, as the `Server Owner`, I browse back to the Dashboard and click `Verification` and my mind is blown, we have changed the `Role` to `Admin`:
+After that is finished, as the Server Owner, I browse back to the Dashboard and click `Verification` and my mind is blown: we have changed the role to `Admin`:

 ![Screenshot]({{ site.baseurl }}/images/posts/2017/altdentifier/adminprivesc.png)

-Remember earlier how I mentioned that only sending one parameter would lead to something interesting...well it appears because we sent only one parameter we broke some sort of application logic and now the `Server Owner` is unable to change the `Role` from `Administrator` as they are met with an error:
+Remember earlier how I mentioned that only sending two parameters would lead to something interesting...well it appears because we sent only two parameters (intead of all parameters which the server expects) we broke some sort of application logic and now the Server Owner is unable to change the role from `Administrator` as they are met with an error:

 ![Screenshot]({{ site.baseurl }}/images/posts/2017/altdentifier/error.png)

-We were able to achieve persistence (as a form of denial of service).
-This makes this vulnerablity that more dangerous as the panicked `Server Admin` would go into his settings and attempt to change the `Verification Role` to a `Low Privilege Role` but they wouldn't be able to duue to the error.
-The only way for the `Server Admin` to 'fix' this situation is to kick the bot from the server, which would effectively make the server need to re-verify every user as the data would be lost.
+We were able to achieve persistence (in a form of denial of service).
+This makes this vulnerablity that more dangerous as the panicked Server Admin would go into their settings and attempt to change the `Verification Role` to a lower privilege role but they wouldn't be able to duue to the error.
+The only way for the Server Admin to 'fix' this situation is to kick the bot from the server, which would effectively make the server need to re-verify every user as the data would be lost.

 Lastly, here's a video proof of concept which demonstrates the exploit from the start using the Victim's perspective: